floppa/yxa-cli/README.md

 - `commands`: A map of command definitions
   - Each command has a name (key) and the following properties:
     - `run`: The shell command to execute
+    - `description` (optional): A short description of what the command does
     - `depends` (optional): A list of command names that should be executed before this command

 ### Command Chaining